-"We need to ensure that consumers have adequate protection.
-The fact that computer and video games are of great interest to children and young people makes the issue extra important," said social security minister Ardalan Shekarabi, the MP responsible for gambling in Sweden.
+"We must to ensure that consumers have adequate protection.
+The fact that computer and video games are of great interest to children and young people makes the issue particularly important," said social security minister Ardalan Shekarabi, the minister responsible for gambling in Sweden.

-However, when it comes to legal realities of the law, a Stockholm-based international lawyer pointed to several tricky technicalities that may stall any attempt to classify loot boxes as a kind of lottery.
+However, when it comes to the legal reality of the law, a Stockholm-based international lawyer pointed to several tricky technicalities that may stall any attempt to classify loot boxes as a kind of lottery.

-"Firstly, the games are not provided for a geographically determined group of consumers.
-Secondly, the lottery definition doesn’t really apply to loot boxes without an amendment, since the money conversion is of a different nature compared to a traditional lottery."
+"First, the games are not provided for a geographically determined group of consumers.
+Second, the definition of a lottery does not lend itself to application to loot boxes without some amendment, since the conversion into money is of a different nature when compared to a traditional lottery."

-"In short, to regard loot boxes as falling under the law will amount to a regulatory overreach that is unlikely to stand in a court of law," he said.
-However, Wiklund noted that, in the end, political reality may win out.
+"In short, to regard loot boxes as falling under the Gambling Act would amount to regulatory overreach that is unlikely to withstand scrutiny in a court of law," he said.
+However, Wiklund noted that, ultimately, political reality may be determinative of future developments.

 Read the article Loot Boxes and Domestic Gaming Laws – Regulatory Overreach